OpenTabletDriver/opentabletdriver.github.io/site/_wiki/FAQ/LinuxAppSpecific.md

 Firstly, make sure your output mode is [set to Artist Mode]({% link _wiki/FAQ/Linux.md %}#artist-mode %})

-You can confirm the setting is applied by running the following command and verifying that at least 1 listed device contains 'Artist' in the name.
+You can confirm the setting is applied by running the following command and verifying that at least 1 listed device contains 'Artist' in the name:

 ```bash
 libinput list-devices | grep -i OpenTabletDriver
 ```